pianistivan/ivanconcept/README.md

 # About Ivan's Personal Website

 Hi!
-Welcome to my new personal website, after 12 days of coding bootcamp!
-Here I'm applying my newly learnt skills in HTML, CSS, JS and Bootstrap/jQuery, to draw an analogy between music and coding.
+Welcome to my experiment using Pts.js to draw an analogy between music and coding.

 I connected my custom domain name http://ivanconcept.com to this page hosted on the Github.